Need something taliored in a short time? We've got a plan for you.

 Each SMD is 50mm × 50mm in size and it can produce three times the light produces by smaller SMDs like the 3528.
 This light strip can produce up to a 1000 lumens per meter of light.
 This makes it perfect for lighting larger spaces like airports, hospitals, warehouses, factories, and more.

 5050 LED light strip is thicker and wider than most LED strips.
 This is because it has to house larger SMDs.
 This size is great for covering larger areas easily.
 These LED strips usually produce a little more heat than smaller strips.
-This is why it is recommended that you use aluminum extrusions to protect the strips and aid them in their heat sink.
+This is why it is recommended that you use aluminum channel for led strips to protect the strips and aid them in their heat sink.

 5050 LED light strips truly shine in RGB applications.
 As one of the first strips that help you produce different colors of light with the same strip, 5050 is famously used to light events, stages, stadiums, and more.
 You can use LED strip controllers to change the color, color temperature, and brightness of these strips easily.